Verifiable Randomness Function (VRF)

 }

 This function first calculates a fee for the request by calling estimateFee() function.
 Then, it create a temporary account inside of Prepayment contract with sPrepayment.createTemporaryAccount(msg.sender) call.
 In the next step, we request for random words by requestRandomWords function.
 The function has several validation steps, therefore we included requesting for random words before depositing the required fee to the account (sPrepayment.depositTemporary{value: fee}(accId)).
-If the amount of $KLAY passed by msg.value to the requestRandomWords is larger than required fee, the remaining amount is sent back to the refundRecipient address.
+If the amount of $KAIA passed by msg.value to the requestRandomWords is larger than required fee, the remaining amount is sent back to the refundRecipient address.
 Finally, the function returns requestId that is generated by the internal requestRandomWords() call.

 Last updated